pstat

 The interface to this utility has been updated from previous versions and is not backwards compatible.
 Here is an example to illustrate the “original” syntax, the “original syntax corrected for row/column order”, and finally the “new” syntax which requires column and row sections to be specified as tuples.

-Example: To plot the left edge of the detector
+For example, to plot the left edge of the detector:

 time, counts = pstat('ibohbfb9q_ima.fits[1:1014,100:300]')